Skip to the content.

 Understading the user-data file

 The cloud-init kube-master configuration file can be found here.
-This configures and installs Docker and Kubernetes binaries (kubeadm, kubectl, kublet).
+This configures and installs Docker and Kubernetes binaries (kubeadm, kubectl, kubelet).

 Below you can find the same file commented for a better understanding: